 (Business Insider) (CNBC)

-Generation Y are choosing other options over purchasing a car (53% of millennials spend money on taxis and Ubers), renting clothes instead of buying them, and streaming services instead of paying for cable TV.
+According to millennial finance statistics, Generation Y is choosing other options over purchasing a car (53% of millennials spend money on taxis and Ubers), renting clothes instead of buying them, and streaming services instead of paying for cable TV.

 All in the name of living the life they want without being burdened by ownership or spending more than they can afford.

-19. 66% of Generation Y would turn to another brand if it offered at least a 30% discount, millennial spending habits in 2018 reveal.
+22. 66% of Generation Y would turn to another brand if it offered at least a 30% discount, millennial spending statistics reveal.

 It’s not surprising that a generation that lived through the 2008 recession would be frugal with money.